edgedb/easy-edgedb/README.md

  } FILTER .place.name = 'Galatz';
 ```

-And now we get all the output that the `Date` type gave us before, plus our extra info about when Arthur got the telegram:
+And now we get all the output that the `Time` type gave us before, plus our extra info about when Arthur got the telegram:

 ```
 {